Jeespa/EduWallet-Portal/README.md

 3. Open the app with an Android emulator, iOS simulator, or a physical device using the Expo Go client.
+   > This app has only been tested using Android. iOS support is therefore not guaranteed.

 ---